 Our commitment to “cherishing all the children of the nation equally” can be effectively served through the range and variety of programmes provided by the Museum.
 We have consulted with the Department of Children and Youth Affairs; the Children’s Mental Health Coalition; the Children’s Rights Alliance and the Department of the Ombudsman, Dr. Niall Muldoon, for advice on best practice, in the implementation of our policies and services.

-Our aim is to ensure that audiences, artists and participants with disabilities can engage as fully as possible with the activities of the Museum.
-The Museum will collaborate with the Arts Council, Arts Disability Network (ADI), and Arts and Disability Ireland (ADI) to support us to deliver on our commitment to access, engagement and diversity of practice.
+Our aim is to ensure that audiences – visitors, artists and participants – with disabilities can engage as fully as possible with the activities of the Museum.
+The Museum will collaborate with the Arts Council, Arts Disability Network (ADI), and Arts and Disability Ireland (ADI) to support the delivery on our commitment to access, engagement and diversity of practice.

 Benefits to all

-- Benefits schools by providing opportunities for Transition Year students to engage in project-based work including inter-generational work with the older generation
+- supports schools, including providing opportunities for Transition Year (TY) students to engage in project-based work and inter-generational opportunities for engagement;